ARTbio/metavisitor/docs/use_case_2.md

 1. Create a new history
 2. Rename this history `Input data for Use Cases 2-1 and 2-2`
 3. For the small RNA sequence datasets (ERP012577) in this study, we are going to use another tool to upload to the Galaxy Metavisitor server: the `EBI SRA ENA SRA`tool which in the "Get data" section of the left tool bar.
-    - click on this tool and enter ERP012577 in the search field that shows up in the European Nucleotide Archive web page, and search.
+    - Click on this tool and enter ERP012577 in the search field that shows up in the European Nucleotide Archive web page, and search.
 Click on the `ERP012577` link.
 In the column "Submitted files (galaxy)" of the table, click on the first "fastq file 1".
 This action should send you back to your Galaxy page automatically and you see the fastq dataset loading (yellow dataset in the history bar).
-    - repeat the exact same operation, for the three other "fastq file 1".
+    - Repeat the exact same operation, for the three other "fastq file 1".
-    - at final you should upload four fastq datasets corresponding to the sequencing runs "post_infected_rep1.fastq", "post_infected_rep2.fastq", "post_non-infected_rep1.fastq" and "post_non-infected_rep2.fastq"
+    - At final you should have uploaded four fastq datasets corresponding to the sequencing runs "post_infected_rep1.fastq", "post_infected_rep2.fastq", "post_non-infected_rep1.fastq" and "post_non-infected_rep2.fastq"
-    - Once the 4 uploads are _completed_ (may takes minutes, depending on your network speed connection), click on the pencil icon of the 4 datasets, click on the `datatype` tab and get it to `fastqsanger`.
 4. Create a dataset collection as [previously explained](use_cases_input_data/#history-with-input-data-for-use-cases-1-1-1-2-1-3-and-1-4) and name it `Small RNA reads ERP012577`
 5. For the RNA sequence datasets (ERS977505) that will be used in Use Case 2-2, use again the `EBI SRA ENA SRA`tool which in the "Get data" section of the left tool bar.
     - click on this tool and enter ERS977505 in the search field that shows up in the European Nucleotide Archive web page, and search.
 Click on the `ERS977505` link (Sample 1 result found).
 In the column "Submitted files (galaxy)" of the table, click on the first "fastq file 1".
 This action should send you back to your Galaxy page automatically and you see the fastq dataset loading (yellow dataset in the history bar).